Jayasenthur/E-Commerce-Telemetry-and-Clickstream-Data-Pipeline/README.md

 # From Clicks to Deliveries: Maximizing E-commerce Performance with Real-Time Data Integration

+## Project Overview
+This project, **From Clicks to Deliveries: Maximizing E-commerce Performance with Real-Time Data Integration**, aims to provide real-time insights into e-commerce performance by integrating clickstream data and truck telemetry data.
+The system processes data from multiple sources, stores it in appropriate databases, and visualizes it using a Streamlit UI.

+## Key Features
+- Real-time data ingestion using **AWS Kinesis**.
+- Clickstream data stored in **DynamoDB**.
+- Truck telemetry data stored in **Snowflake** via **S3**.
+- Interactive visualizations using **Streamlit**.

+# Technologies Used
 This project implements a real-time data pipeline for processing __Clickstream Data__ and __Truck Telemetry Data__ using AWS services (Kinesis, Lambda, DynamoDB, S3, Firehose) and Snowflake for data storage and analysis.
 The data is visualized using a __Streamlit UI__.

-# Technologies Used
 * __AWS Services:__
      * __Kinesis Data Streams__: For real-time data ingestion.
      * __Lambda Functions__: For data processing.